 Although much can be handled solely with the TourBox controller, there will inevitably be times when you need some sort of pointing device (mouse or Wacom), or times when you need to type a file name or add metadata to an image.
 This means you will need to keep multiple control devices on your desk at the same time.
 Thankfully, the small footprint of the TourBox makes this possible without too much fuss.

 My only real gripe with this multi-device setup is the lack of Bluetooth connectivity in the TourBox Neo (an issue now remedied with the introduction of the TourBox Elite).
-My mouse, keyboard and Wacom tablet all have wireless BlueTooth connections, as does my BlackMagic Speed Editor for use with DaVinci Resolve.
+My mouse, keyboard, and Wacom tablet have wireless BlueTooth connections, as does my BlackMagic Speed Editor for use with DaVinci Resolve.
 Having a USB cable trailing across my desk is something I thought I had long since left behind.